mmadsen/TransmissionFramework/README.markdown

+# Contact #

+Please send all queries related to TransmissionFramework to:  transmissionframework@box.squadmail.com

+This will ensure that questions are properly distributed to those working on the system, including its original author.

 # Introduction #

 TransmissionFramework (TF) is a Java framework and library for constructing numerical simulation models of cultural transmission and social learning phenomena.